 Finding hope during a crisis is very difficult.
-I have experienced several life altering events that were extremely difficult, but each crisis drew me closer to God.
+I have experienced several life altering events that were extremely challenging, but each crisis drew me closer to God.

-I have learned to lean on Him and hold onto the hope only He provides.
+Searching for rainbows through each crisis, I have learned to lean on Him and hold onto the hope only He can provide.

 It was a clear warm day when I started the dreaded task of potty training my 2 1/2-year-old daughter.
 I don’t know why that memory sticks–probably because how the rest of the day unfolded.

 We were headed outside for a walk when I heard my house phone ringing.
 I quickly answered as my frantic husband said, “have you seen the news?

 The World Trade Centers in New York have been hit and all flights have been suspended.
 I am stuck at the airport.”

 I clearly remember that moment when my reality shifted; the fear and confusion.
 I had 2 small children and worried about the new world they would be facing.

 Uncertainty and angst attempted to swallow me.
 In the months that followed we waded through the disturbing news and changes but made it to the other side of 9/11.